chepeniv/PR-T3/Radical_Candor/tasks.md

 # tasks

+answer with a minimum of two sentences for each question.

 # 0. upload google doc (1pts)

 include a google doc that includes tasks 1-6. title each section with the task